-Our Pelvic Floor Therapy team is directed by Emily Parsons, PT, DPT.
-Emily
+Our Pelvic Floor Therapy team is made up of Emily Parsons, PT, DPT in Gunnison

-works to design treatment around your needs and strives to make your
+Emily works to design treatment around your needs and strives to make your

-experience

-as comfortable and reassuring as possible.
-She has experience working
+experience as comfortable and reassuring as possible.
+She has experience

-in occupational and athletic rehabilitation and is passionate about pelvic
+working in occupational and athletic rehabilitation and is passionate

 Emily to find out if Pelvic Floor Therapy is right for you.